JAS0N-SMITH/publication-presentation-request-dotnet/README.md

 - `make test-backend`: Runs the backend tests.
 - `make test-frontend`: Runs the frontend tests.
 - `make test-all`: Runs both backend and frontend tests sequentially.
 - `make run-all`: Runs both backend and frontend applications sequentially.
 - `make test-and-run-all`: Runs both backend and frontend tests and applications sequentially.
+- `make update-packages`: Restores and updates all project dependencies.
+- `make clean`: Cleans the build directories for both backend and frontend.
+- `make build-backend`: Builds the backend project.
+- `make build-frontend`: Builds the frontend project.
+- `make build-all`: Builds both backend and frontend projects.
+- `make lint-backend`: Runs the linter for the backend project.
+- `make lint-frontend`: Runs the linter for the frontend project.
+- `make lint-all`: Runs the linter for both backend and frontend projects.
+- `make deploy`: Simulates deploying the application.

 This provides a convenient way to manage the project without needing to remember long commands.